Title IX – Why is this law important to guarantee equality and freedom in the United States?

 Published in Civil Law on October 25, 2016

 There is an unfortunate phenomenon occurring around America.
-In an age where people are threatening lawsuits left and right for even the smallest infractions, citizens have become overly afraid of being sued.
-This has led to a harmful reverse effect in which citizens fail to perform their duties as responsible members of society due to…read more
+In an age where people are calling any personal injury lawyer they know and threatening lawsuits left and right for even the smallest infractions, citizens have become overly afraid of being sued.
+This has led to a harmful reverse effect in which citizens fail to perform their…read more

 The Basics of Defamation Lawsuits